Mindset is probably more important than any outward tips I could give you about intimacy and relationship communication.

 And like I mentioned before, it affects our thoughts, feelings and physical state.
 And it’s reflected in our behavior or actions.
 Which creates our results.

-That’s why mindset is actually about getting clear about the influences you’ve experienced, how they’ve impacted you, who you authentically are and feeling confident about that so you CAN express it in your sex life.
+That’s why mindset is actually about getting clear about the influences you’ve experienced, how they’ve impacted you, who you authentically are and feeling confident about that so you CAN express it in your relationship.

 And this is definitely possible.